Skip to content ↓

 French

-We will be learning key vocabulary and phrases through the following topics: Bonjour and En Classe.
+We will be learning key vocabulary and phrases through the following topics: French transport and A circle of life.

 Religious Education (RE)

-Our topics this term are: Families and Friendships, Safe Relationships and Respecting Ourselves and Others.
+Our topics this term are: Physical Health and Mental Wellbeing, Growing and Changing and Keeping Safe.

 General Information